Holmfirth Town Centre Access Plan - November 2022 Update

 The visualisations are just of the car park - where is the overview of the scheme itself (as a diagram, not description?

-R Hogley asked about 3 years ago
+R Hogley asked over 3 years ago

 Thank you for your question.
 The latest version of the scheme plans will be added to the Your Voice website over the next couple of weeks.
 Please check the website for updates.